marcflohrer/playlistgenerator/README.md

    - Set the "args" with the paths to your music directory (`-m`) and CSV directory (`-c`).
 4. Run the application using VS Code or .NET CLI.
 5. Optionally, configure tag mapping in `appsettings.json` for any discrepancies in song metadata.
+6. The application will automatically fix any broken CSV files during processing, focusing on unavailable Spotify songs.

 ## Configuration